 NBL’s remuneration approach aims to support the implementation of and delivery on the Group’s Vision 2019 strategy and goals by enabling it to attract, acquire, retain and appropriately reward employees.

-NBL has a Remuneration Policy that applies to its Executives.
+NBL, as part of the O&L Group, has a Remuneration Policy that applies to its executives.
 The Policy is reviewed periodically to take account of changing circumstances in the market, the industry and the economy.

-The Committee considered and decided against the implementation of a long-term incentive scheme as the current short-term incentive scheme, which is based on key performance indicators and financial performance, have proven effective as it is linked to NBL’s long-term targets.
+The Committee considered and decided against the implementation of a long-term incentive scheme as the current Short-term Incentive Scheme has proven to be effective.
+This scheme is based on key performance indicators and financial performance and is linked to NBL’s long-term targets.

 Remuneration principles and governance

-- provide total remuneration which is competitive in structure and quantum with comparator companies’ practices within the Southern African Development Community Region;
+- provide total remuneration, which is competitive in structure and quantum with the practices of comparator companies in the SADC region;

 - achieve clear alignment between total remuneration on the one hand, and delivered business and personal performance on the other;